 This may not sound like too much, but you’d be surprised at the difference it makes when you do the math.
 Besides, it’s just the current estimate — look at the graph more closely, and you’ll see the fluctuation rate has reached eye-watering levels in the past.
 At one point, it peaked at almost 15%!

 There are various reasons for this, which I’m not going to go into because they’re beyond the scope of this piece.
-If you’re travelling, though, the problem is self-evident.
+If you’re traveling, though, the problem is self-evident.